Porsil/mildew_detection_in_cherry_leaves/README.md

 ### Page 4: Project Hypothesis and Validation

-- Detail each [hypothesis](#hypothesis-and-how-to-validate), how it was validated and the conclusion.
+- Detail each [hypotheses](#hypotheses-and-how-to-validate), how it was validated and the conclusion.

 ### Page 5: ML Performance Metrics